microsoft/CSS-Exchange/docs/Diagnostics/Test-ExchAVExclusions.md

 Once the files are created it will wait 5 minutes for AV to "see" and remove the file.

+After finishing testing directories it will test Exchange Processes.
+We pull all Exchange processes and the modules loaded into them.
+Those are then compared to a list of known modules and anything "unknown" is reported.

 ...
 .\Test-ExchAVExclusions.ps1
 ...